Jane2019/Exploration/User behavior analysis in Taobao APP/README.md

   - Users usually rebuy no more than 10 days after they first buying.

-  - The user missing percentage in each behaviour duration (total or for each item category) can be analyzed.
+  - The user lossing rate in each behaviour duration (overall and for each item category) can be analyzed.